ChapelR/poof/docs/README.md

 > [!NOTE]
 > Poof will attempt to parse many different kinds of passage references, not just markup links, based on the format you are using.

-### View Options
+### Options

 > [!TIP]
-> You can use the `poof.config` special passage (see [below](#configuration)) to set most of these options for a given story so that you don't have to, say, go turn on the night mode option every time you view your proofing copy.
+> You can use the `poof.config` special passage (see [below](#configuration)) to set these options for a given story so that you don't have to, say, go turn on the dark mode option every time you view your proofing copy.

 You'll likely immediately notice your story's vital information on display, including story and passage data.
-Across the top of the window is several menus, the first of which is `View`.
-Hover over or click / tap on it to access your viewing options.
+Across the top of the window is several menus, and a gear icon (&#9881;) on the left.
+Click on the gear icon to configure your proofing view.

 - `Night Mode`: This option toggles the page between the standard light-on-dark theme and a dark-on-light theme that may be easier on some eyeballs.
 - `Simplified View`: This option removes some of the boxes, borders, and shadows that separate passages and other elements.
 You may prefer reading without my dead-sexy CSS skills getting all up in your eyes.
 I promise I'm not offended.
 Click to toggle.
 - `Line Numbers`: You can use this option to toggle the display of line numbers in your source code.
 - `Code Text Height`: I'm open to a better name for this option.
 To keep things somewhat sane when dealing with massive passages, poof will by default limit the height of code boxes and slap scrollbars on them after about 15 or so lines.
 If you'd rather not have that happen, you can toggle this option to see everything.

+### View

+The next menu is the `View` menu, which allows you to switch between viewing your story's passages, JavaScript, and stylesheet.

-- `View Passages`: This is the default view; click it to see your story data and all your passages and their code and tags.
+- `Passages`: This is the default view; click it to see your story data and all your passages and their code and tags.
-- `View JavaScript`: This view shows your Story JavaScript area or equivalent.
+- `JavaScript`: This view shows your Story JavaScript area or equivalent.
-- `View Stylesheet`: This view shows your Story Stylesheet or equivalent.
+- `Stylesheet`: This view shows your Story Stylesheet or equivalent.

 ### Tools